The Power of Pre-loading

 round of copy starts, the required data is already in cache.
 The following

-NEON instructions first load the data to 8 registers d0
+NEON instructions first load the data to 8 registers d0 to d7 from

 the source, and then the data is stored to destination memory.
 The exclamation

-registers are used to increase the source
+marks after the r0 and r1 registers are used to increase the source

-and destination addresses in r0
+and destination addresses in r0 and r1 automatically after each load and

 store.